epfl-ada/ada-2021-project-abracadabra/README.md

-# Studying social sentiment and perceptions using quotes
+# Studying social sentiments and perceptions using quotes